 Additionally, when you’re working on a project that isn’t paying you enough, it’s really easy to let yourself get distracted and avoid working on that project.
-We tend to think, “I’ll just finish it quick and move on to something better.”
-But it almost never happens that way.
-So it’s usually just better to not accept it in the first place.
+We tend to think, “I’ll just finish it quickly and move on to something better,” but it almost never happens that way.
+So it’s usually better just to not accept it in the first place.

 All in all, getting pickier about the types of projects you take on will help keep you motivated, happy, and moving forward as a freelance writer.